-The current design of the protective device is shown in Figure 3.
+The design of the protective device created last semester is shown in Figure 3.
 It evolved from the Cushion & Shell design introduced last semester; the device consists of three distinct, interlocking pieces.
-The team decreased the wall thickness of each aluminum component manufactured last semester, thus reducing the overall weight.
-A left and right aluminum half shell, weighing 69.7 g and 66.9 g respectively, form the base of the device.
+To improve on last semester's design, the team decreased the wall thickness of each aluminum component manufactured last semester, thus reducing the overall weight.
+A left and right aluminum half shell, weighed 69.7 g and 66.9 g respectively, form the base of the device.
 Using a model of a monkey's skull, a radius was cut from each piece so that the device follows and is in closer proximity to the contour of the monkey's skull and sits lower on the head overall.
 This proves advantageous when considering increased rigidity of the protective device in its placement onto the monkey's head.
-However, the chance of irritation therefore arises; the anticipated solution is to use a foambased, surgical tape to line the entire aluminum edge that contacts the monkey's skin.
-As a result, the edge would be protected with an inexpensive, disposable material.

-One improvement from last semester involves the addition of a silicone core to the aluminum base (shown in blue in Figure 3).
-Using the same model of a monkey's skull, the team poured silicone around an intact microdrive unit.
-Once solidified, the silicone body was split into two halves to correspond with the two aluminum base pieces and using a scalpel, excess silicone was cut off.
-Currently, the silicone core (139.9 g) functions to "clasp" the microdrive unit.
-In doing so, the silicone protects the base of the microdrive unit and the entire protective device remains inflexible on the monkey's head.
-Also, the impervious property of the silicone allows for cleansing after experimentation.
+One improvement from last semester involves the addition of a silicone rubber core to the aluminum base (shown in blue in Figure 3).
+Using the same model of a monkey's skull, the team poured silicone rubber around an intact microdrive unit.
+Once solidified, the silicone rubber body was split into two halves to correspond with the two aluminum base pieces and using a scalpel, excess silicone rubber was cut off.
+Currently, the silicone rubber core (139.9 g) functions to "clasp" the microdrive unit.
+In doing so, the silicone rubber protects the base of the microdrive unit and the entire protective device remains inflexible on the monkey's head.
+Also, the impervious property of the silicone rubber allows for cleansing after experimentation.